North Korea–Norway relations

-North Korea–Norway relations (노르웨이-조선민주주의인민공화국 관계) refers to the current and historical relationship between Norway and the Democratic People's Republic of Korea (DPRK), commonly known as North Korea.
+North Korea–Norway relations refers to the current and historical relationship between Norway and the Democratic People's Republic of Korea (DPRK), commonly known as North Korea.
 Neither country maintains an embassy in the other, although North Korea formerly had an embassy in the Norwegian capital Oslo.
 The Norwegian ambassador in Seoul is also accredited to North Korea, as is the North Korean one in Stockholm to Norway.